-He has published widely cited, award winning research on a broad range of issues that relate to ownership, management and control of family businesses.
-He has been working with substantial families around the world on such issues as creating governance systems for families and their businesses, succession, valuation, wealth management and the formation of a family office, and more.
-Overall, the work of Dr. Amit with families integrates the behavioral and emotional issues that characterize the life of each family, with the economic and financial issues that must be addressed to sustain family harmony and happiness alongside with the long-term prosperity of the family business.
+Dr. Amit’s award winning research on family firms, which centers on issues that relate to ownership, management, control and governance of family businesses, on wealth management, and on family offices is widely cited.
+He has been working with substantial families around the world on such issues as creating governance systems for families and their businesses, succession, valuation, wealth management, the formation of a family office, and more.
+Overall, the work of Dr. Amit with families integrates the behavioral and emotional issues that characterize the life of each family, with the economic and financial issues that must be addressed to sustain family harmony and happiness alongside with the long-term prosperity of the family enterprises.

 Abstract: This paper investigates the relationship between divestitures and firm value in family firms.
 Using hand-collected data on a sample of over 30,000 firm-year observations, we find that family firms are less likely than non-family firms to undertake divestitures, especially when these companies are managed by family- rather than non-family CEOs.
 However, we then establish that the divestitures undertaken by family firms, predominantly those run by family-CEOs, are associated with higher post-divestiture performance than their non-family counterparts.
 These findings indicate that family firms may fail to fully exploit available economic opportunities, potentially because they pursue multiple objectives beyond the maximization of shareholder value.
 These results also elucidate how the characteristics of corporate owners and managers can influence the value that firms derive from their corporate strategies.

 Raffi Amit and C. Zott, “Business Model Design: A Dynamic Capability Perspective”.
 In Oxford Handbook on Dynamic Capabilities, edited by D. Teece and S. Heaton, (Oxford University Press, 2016)